PyyWill/SALI-VLN/README.md

 # SALI-VLN
-Planning from Imagination: Episodic Simulation and Episodic Memory for Vision-and-Language Navigation
+Planning from Imagination: Episodic Simulation and Memory for Vision-and-Language Navigation